 Without data, or by using poor data collection methods, your organization will struggle to be effective, stay productive, and operate efficiently.
 This all ultimately affects the bottom line and the ability to maximize profits.
 Avoiding the following challenges can help ensure your organization maximizes the effectiveness of the data you collect.

-Common data collection challenges
+Common data collection issues

 Organizations face several challenges when collecting data.
 To overcome these challenges, your organization must first start by identifying the roadblocks that make collecting data difficult.
 From here, your organization can work toward developing high-quality data collection processes.